 Posted in: What I do

-One of the most common tasks my Social Media Consultant clients ask me to do is analyse a company’s Social Media presence.
-Sometimes they want my feedback on all the main ones – LinkedIn, Twitter, Facebook, Pinterest, Google+ and YouTube, and other times they just need a report on how a person or company is using each platform. (more…)
+One of the most common tasks my social media Consultant clients ask me to do is analyse a company’s social media presence.
+Sometimes they want my feedback on all the main ones – LinkedIn, Twitter, Facebook, Pinterest, Pinterest and YouTube, and other times they just need a report on how a person or company is using each platform. (more…)

 Posted in: Social media tips

 Virtual Assistant case study number five.
 I love working with Social Media Consultants as I find the work they give me really interesting and fun.
 A bonus is that, because I have a personal interest in Social Media and like to keep up to date with changes, I know where to head, what to look for, and can assess the information very quickly – which a VA with a different speciality might not be able to do. (more…)